kylelee417/AI_Data_Science_Portfolio/README.md

 <p align="center">
   <img src="asphalt_seg/masked.png" width="100%" class="center">
   </p>
-Acknowledgement: A, Jayanth Balaji; G, Thiru Balaji; M S, Dinesh; Nair, Binoy; D. S, Harish Ram (2019), “Asphalt Crack Dataset”, Mendeley Data, v2 http://dx.doi.org/10.17632/xnzhj3x8v4.2
+**Acknowledgement**: A, Jayanth Balaji; G, Thiru Balaji; M S, Dinesh; Nair, Binoy; D. S, Harish Ram (2019), “Asphalt Crack Dataset”, Mendeley Data, v2 http://dx.doi.org/10.17632/xnzhj3x8v4.2 //

 * **[VAE-Hairsyle V.02][12]**: Both *hair and bald* images were trained in one model.
 Latent dimension was increased from 2 to 128 in order to obtain more information in terms of feature distribution. **Keras-Flow From Directory** was used to build deeper layers (up to 512 filter numbers) and resize the input shape with larger pixels (112 x 112 x 1); however, more optimizations are required for better image reconstruction.
 The next step will be obtaining *hair* latent vector by subtracting located *bald* latent vectors from *hair inputs* and apply the *hair vectors* on new *bald inputs* to have hairs on same face.